BoHuang2018/hpc-htc-demo-stocks/README.md

 # hpc-htc-demo-stocks
+## A demo simulating thousands stocks with high-performance-computing cluster in high-throughput-computing structure
 This repository presents a lightweight demo of HTCondor cluster on GCP (Google Cloud Platform).
 Such a cluster can be applied to many fields' work.
 We do only stocks price simulation with random walk process and Monto-Carlo in this repository.